 There’s a reason Michael Saraf, Sales and Marketing director at Adiabatic Solutions, titled his book It’s Not What You Sell -- It’s How You Sell It.

-According to ContactPoint, how you’re understood is impacted six times more by voice tone than by your words -- voice tone accounts for about 86% of a listener’s experience, while words comprise just 14%.
-This means it’s not only what you say that matters to the prospect -- it’s also how you say it.
+According to some studies, your tone of voice has a bigger impact on your message than the words you use.
+This means it’s not only what you say that matters to the prospect -- it’s how you say it.
 If reps use the wrong voice tone, buyers can lose interest after the very first sentence.

 Below are three common voice tone-related mistakes reps make when talking to prospects and three ways to improve conversations going forward.

 Some companies approach sales with a one-size-fits-all mentality.
 As a result, some reps rely on prepared scripts for their sales conversations, including counters to objections and ways to “provide value.”
 Instead of the call sounding like a free-flowing conversation about what’s best for the prospect, it sounds like the rep’s only interest is getting the prospect to buy.

 “When a prospect receives a call that sounds too ‘salesy,’ they tend to immediately tense up and are not likely to freely give any in-depth information to the salesperson,” according to Invenio Marketing’s blog.
 “In contrast, a call that has a casual, non-sales focused tone will help the prospect to be more comfortable giving key information to the sales rep.”